JorjaFox/website/_posts-old-blog/2010-02-01-retro-news-the-aada-journal-from-2007.md

     - interview
 ---

 The Journal of <a href="http://www.aada.org/">The American Academy of Dramatic Arts</a> interviewed Jorja (and Eric Szmanda) back in the spring of 2007.
-I suspect this article got lost in the hubbub of Jorja leaving <em>CSI </em>that year.
+I suspect this article got lost in the hubbub of Jorja leaving _CSI _that year.

 My favorite question was this: